 You must avoid making unsolicited calls, regulations 21; 21A and 21B cover the stipulations of live marketing calls.
 Do not call less interested customers.
-Any customer who seems reluctant to attend your requests should not be called.

 You should not choose any registered number with TPS or CTPS, until and unless an individual has sanctioned your calls specifically.